Meet the Team

 Anna's usual working days are Monday, Tuesday, Wednesday and Friday.

-Lucy’s background is in design, studying Digital Textile Design at university.
+Her background is in design, studying Digital Textile Design at university.
 She has worked with a number of fashion brands in design and social media roles, but she has always had a passion for dance.
-She loves all things digital and social media, using different platforms to build communities and
+She loves all things digital and social media and using different platforms to build communities.

 Originally training as a ballet and tap dancer, Lucy loved making as much noise as possible in her tap shoes but then retrained as a hip-hop dancer as a teenager.
 You'll often find her dancing in her kitchen waiting for the kettle to boil.

 Lucy's usual working days are Monday, Tuesday, Wednesday and Friday.